HimanshuArora1234/UserService/README.md

 Since its a microservice implementing a very well defined funtional boundry (aka a domain) so it is logical to use the Domain Driven Design appraoch with onion architecture illustrated as follows:

 ![Design](/design.png)

+**Domain Model layer**, where our entities and classes closely related to them reside.
+**Application Services layer**, where application-specific logic i.e. our use cases reside.
+**Interface layer**, where the rest endpoints, UI etc. reside.
+This layer is directly accessed by users and other applications.
+**Infrastructure layer**, where the implementatations of data repositories, database access, dependency wirings etc. reside.

+Between the layers of the Onion, there is a strong dependency rule: outer layers can depend on lower layers, but no code in the lower layer can depend directly on any code in the outer layer.